Blendify/blender-manual/blender_docs/manual/modeling/curves/selecting.rst

 - *Select/Deselect All*

 Border Select
-   All these options have the same meaning and behavior as in :doc:`Object mode </editors/3dview/selecting>` (and the specifics of *Border Select* in *Edit mode* have already been discussed :doc:`here </modeling/meshes/selecting/introduction>`).
+   All these options have the same meaning and behavior as in :doc:`Object Mode </editors/3dview/selecting>` (and the specifics of *Border Select* in *Edit Mode* have already been discussed :doc:`here </modeling/meshes/selecting/introduction>`).